-Thanksgiving is usually a time to gather with family and friends, but sometimes it’s nice to have a quieter, more intimate gathering with just your “better half”, or a few friends at home.
+Thanksgiving is usually a time to gather with family and friends, but sometimes it’s nice to have a more intimate gathering with just your “better half”, or a few friends at home.
 Since Tatjana is working in London, and I just had a fabulous week in New York with mom – I decided to have a relaxed, quiet celebration this year with just a few close friends.

 Cooking a whole turkey just doesn’t make sense for two or three people.
 I originally wrote this recipe for center cut pork chops (with cooking time adjusted accordingly), but realized it would be a great combination of flavors with turkey when I spotted the turkey tenders in my local grocery store.